Azure/Databricks360/README.md

 > This project is supporting the VBD ADB 360, which strives to be a 360 degree end to end solution of Azure Databricks implementing a lakehouse on a medallion architecture, supported by Unity Catalog.
 The end to end solution demonstrates the following concepts:
-* CICD of Azure Databricks with infrastructure (IAC) as well as content
+* CICD of Azure Databricks with infrastructure as Code (IAC)
-* Implementation of a Lakehouse on a medallion architecture
+* CICD of a complete medallion architecture (Bronze/Silver/Gold) via Databricks Asset Bundles
 * Unity Catalog (UC)
 * Delta Live Tables (DLT)
 * Enterprise Logging